DavidTPate/pendragon/README.md

 with the Gamemaster.
 An overall grade of maintenance must be established for your character.
 See [Standards of Living](#standards-of-living) to help make the appropriate determination.

-Ask the Gamemaster if anything important has happened to your character’s lands and economic needs, keeping notes as needed.
-Raids, unscheduled visits by a lord, or even faerie curses might reduce a knight’s economic circumstances, forcing a reduction in his grade of maintenance, while a very good harvest might let a knight increase his grade of maintenance.
+Ask the Gamemaster if anything important has happened to your character's lands and economic needs, keeping notes as needed.
+Raids, unscheduled visits by a lord, or even faerie curses might reduce a knight's economic circumstances, forcing a reduction in his grade of maintenance, while a very good harvest might let a knight increase his grade of maintenance.